What does menopause mean?

-Menopause can happen naturally, commonly around the age of 50.
-However, some women stop menstruating at an earlier age (at age 45 or younger) or at a later age than usual.
-Menopause can also occur following surgical removal of both ovaries (known as bilateral oophorectomy).
-Women who undergo surgical menopause have an abrupt menopause that may take place at an earlier age than would have happened naturally.
+Menopause occurs naturally, approximately around age 50.
+However, some women stop menstruating at an earlier age (45 or younger) or at a later age than usual.
+Menopause can also occur following surgical removal of both ovaries, known as bilateral oophorectomy.
 Early menopause is also common in women who have had radiation to the pelvic area or some types of chemotherapy to treat cancer.

 Why does menopause occur?

 Menopause is triggered by a decrease in the estrogen and progesterone levels produced by the ovaries.
 Estrogen is a female hormone that has many functions.
 One function of estrogen is to protect bone by reducing bone loss.

 Why is menopause a primary cause of osteoporosis?

 The drop in estrogen level that happens at menopause increases a woman’s risk of bone loss and osteoporosis.
 In the several years after menopause, a woman can lose up to 15- 20% of her lifetime skeleton without estrogen protection.
 When the natural onset of menopause comes earlier than expected or when it is caused by the surgical removal of both ovaries, a woman is without estrogen protection for a longer period of time.

 What can be done to prevent the bone loss associated with menopause?

 Knowledge of what to expect at menopause can empower a woman to make this phase of her life a new beginning.
 When you reach menopause, it is important to consult your healthcare provider to discuss your risk factors for osteoporosis, to see if a bone density test is recommended, and to discuss the best strategies to prevent bone loss.